OpenEvalProject/evals/manuscripts/elife-54932/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/54932/elife-54932-fig7-v1.jpg)

-**Figure 7.:** myd mutant phenotypes.(A) Average landing height of Day 25 Cab45 rescue flies.
-The average landing height (cm) and sample size (n) for each group are as follows: WT 71.4 cm, n = 49, myd 10.1 cm, n = 49, Tub-Gal4>Cab45, 3PM71myd 55.6 cm, n = 137, MHC-Gal4>Cab45, 3PM71myd 21.0 cm, n = 64, and MHC-Gal4 and OK371-Gal-4>Cab45, 3PM71myd 60.1 cm, n = 62, respectively.
-(3PM71B-F) Confocal images of Cab45 expressed ubiquitously, in muscles, or in both muscles and motor neurons together in a myd mutant background.
+**Figure 7.:** (A) Average landing height of Day 25 Cab45 rescue flies.
+The average landing height (cm) and sample size (n) for each group are as follows: WT 71.4 cm, n = 49, myd3PM71 10.1 cm, n = 49, Tub-Gal4>Cab45, myd3PM71 55.6 cm, n = 137, MHC-Gal4>Cab45, myd3PM71 21.0 cm, n = 64, and MHC-Gal4 and OK371-Gal-4>Cab45, myd3PM71 60.1 cm, n = 62, respectively.
+(B-F) Confocal images of Cab45 expressed ubiquitously, in muscles, or in both muscles and motor neurons together in a myd3PM71 mutant background.
 Neuronal membranes are labeled with Cy3-conjugated-HRP (red).
-(3PM71G-I) Measurements of Total branch length, branch number, and bouton number for each condition with a sample size of n = 20 for each genotype.
-For each group the mean Total branch length (µM), mean branch number (n), and mean bouton number (n), are listed as follows: WT 533.0 µM, n = 42, n = 128, myd3PM71271.3 µM, n = 13, n = 36, Tub-Gal4>Cab45, myd 957.9 µM, n = 94, n = 151, MHC-Gal4>Cab45, 3PM71myd, 648.1 µM, n = 54, n = 57, and MHC-Gal4 and OK371-Gal-4>Cab45, 3PM71myd 1138.0 µM, n = 128, n = 145.
-Black bars in 3PM71A represent median values.
+(G-I) Measurements of Total branch length, branch number, and bouton number for each condition with a sample size of n = 20 for each genotype.
+For each group the mean Total branch length (µM), mean branch number (n), and mean bouton number (n), are listed as follows: WT 533.0 µM, n = 42, n = 128, myd3PM71271.3 µM, n = 13, n = 36, Tub-Gal4>Cab45, myd3PM71 957.9 µM, n = 94, n = 151, MHC-Gal4>Cab45, myd3PM71, 648.1 µM, n = 54, n = 57, and MHC-Gal4 and OK371-Gal-4>Cab45, myd3PM71 1138.0 µM, n = 128, n = 145.
+Black bars in A represent median values.
 Black bars in G-I represent mean values. ****, p-value<0.0001, ***, p-value<0.001, **, p-value<0.01, *, p-value<0.05 using Brown-Forsythe and Welch ANOVA tests with Post hoc Dunnett’s multiple comparisons N.S. = Not Significant.
-Scale bar in E = 20 µM for panels B-F.  Figure 7—source data 1.Figure 7.
+Scale bar in E = 20 µM for panels B-F.

 We also tested whether expression of Cab45 specifically in muscles can rescue the flight phenotype seen in the myd3PM71 mutant background.
 Expressing Cab45 in muscle tissue alone was not able to restore flight ability (Figure 7A).
 Similar to our previous experiments with Myd expression, these results demonstrate that muscle-specific expression of Cab45 is insufficient to maintain synaptic integrity.